 Colin Thomas – BMI Healthcare, Clinical Lead Physiologist

 “You could say sitting is essentially the new smoking.
 There’s a lot of research coming out now around it being one of the worst things we can do for our health.
 I’ve tried having standing meetings and it’s not easy to get that buy-in but taking breaks is important.
 In work, most of us are going to be sitting for 90% of the day and it is the question of how do you get around that?
 How do you get people up off the ground?

 “Standing desks are starting to catch on, and there’s got to be things we can do to get people up off their backsides and more active overall.”

 Fact: The World Health Organization estimates physical inactivity is the primary cause of approximately 27 percent of diabetes and approximately 30% of ischaemic heart disease.

 Tim Wright – Firstbeat, Commercial Director

 “I’m a bit stressed about mental health right now.
 I saw a figure recently showing mental health issues had overtaken physical health or MSK injuries and I scratched my head and thought, aren’t the two related?

 “I get the benefit of going to a lot of companies and looking at different projects and there is a real change around mental health, which is a good thing and we should acknowledge how important that is.
 However, looking at preventative health and behavioral change is viewed upon much like an NHS or private hospital where you’ve got physios in one department, mental health in another, and others separately.
 The challenge is to educate how it all comes together and how it is all integrated.”

 Fact: According to research by the Mental Health Foundation, 1 in 6.8 people experience mental health problems in the workplace.

-Download the Firstbeat Guide to Supporting Modern Workforce to learn more about corporate wellness and understand how effective wellbeing can help everyone prosper in the workplace.
+Want to learn more about your employees’ well-being and understand how little changes can help everyone prosper in the workplace?